userfrosting/learn/pages/03.sprinkles/01.introduction/docs.md

 #### Core

-`core` contains most of the "heavy lifting" PHP code, and is required for every project.
-For example, it loads most of UserFrosting's Composer requirements, and contains classes for features like [mail](/other-services/mail), [request throttling](/routes-and-controllers/user-input/throttle), and the code that actually manages the Sprinkle system itself!
+`core` contains most of the "heavy lifting" PHP code, and provides a basic, public website.
+It loads most of UserFrosting's PHP and asset dependencies, and contains classes for features like [mail](/other-services/mail), [request throttling](/routes-and-controllers/client-input/throttle), [error handling](/error-handling), and much more!

 #### Account